- AWS.eu›

 General

-The AWS European Sovereign Cloud is open to all customers, including customers who, due to challenges like specific requirements for data residency and operational autonomy, have either not been able to begin their cloud journey yet or not been able to move some of their more sensitive workloads.
+The AWS European Sovereign Cloud is open to all customers, including customers who, due to seeking enhanced data residency and operational autonomy, have either not been able to begin their cloud journey yet or not been able to move some of their more sensitive workloads to the clouds.

-The AWS European Sovereign Cloud will provide customers with the capability to meet stringent operational autonomy and data residency requirements.
-To deliver enhanced data residency and operational control within the EU, the AWS European Sovereign Cloud infrastructure will be operated independently from existing AWS Regions.
-To assure independent operation of the AWS European Sovereign Cloud, we will have control of day-to-day operations, including access to data centres, technical support and customer service within the EU.
+The AWS European Sovereign Cloud provides customers with the capability to meet stringent operational autonomy and data residency requirements.
+Consider the AWS European Sovereign Cloud for workloads that require enhanced sovereignty controls, including those with specific requirements for data residency and operational control within the EU.
+To deliver enhanced data residency and operational control, the AWS European Sovereign Cloud infrastructure is operated independently from other AWS Regions.
+To assure independent operation of the AWS European Sovereign Cloud, only personnel who are EU residents, located in the EU, have control of day-to-day operations, including access to data centres, technical support and customer service.
+We are gradually transitioning the AWS European Sovereign Cloud to be operated exclusively by EU citizens located in the EU.

-No, customers who have an existing AWS account will need to create a new account to use the AWS European Sovereign Cloud.
-Accounts for the AWS European Sovereign Cloud are independent and not interoperable with other AWS Regions
+No, customers who have an existing AWS account need to create a new account to use the AWS European Sovereign Cloud.
+Accounts for the AWS European Sovereign Cloud are independent and not interoperable with other AWS Regions.

 No, there are no special requirements to sign up for an account or use the AWS European Sovereign Cloud.

-Yes, AWS provides a wide range of resources, programs, and AWS Partners to help customers adopt the cloud effectively.
-From lifting and shifting workloads to migrating entire data centers, customers get the organisational, operational, and technical capabilities needed for a successful migration to AWS.
+Yes, AWS provides a wide range of resources, programs and AWS Partners to help customers adopt the cloud effectively.
+From lifting and shifting workloads to migrating entire data centres, customers get the organisational, operational and technical capabilities needed for a successful migration to AWS.
 For example, we offer the AWS Cloud Adoption Framework (AWS CAF) to provide best practices for organisations to develop an efficient and effective plan for cloud adoption, and AWS Migration Hub to help assess migration needs, define migration and modernisation strategy, and leverage automation.

 Cost-management tooling, bills and the console interface will provide a euro currency (EUR) experience.
 Depending on the customers’ location, they will also be able to make payments in EUR or their preferred currency.